|Aboriginal Medicine and Healing Practices||Return to Aboriginal Health theme page|

-Every clinician must recognize that every treatment has a cultural component.
-Western medicine is founded on a scientific basis, but we must recognize that this scientific basis holds no inherent guarantee of quality or efficacy.
-While we may teach you the importance of evidence-based medicine, there are many therapies for which we have not yet accumulated evidence of effectiveness, so should you dismiss all therapies that are not yet proven?
+Every treatment has a cultural component.
+Western medicine is founded on science, but we must recognize that this holds no inherent guarantee of quality or efficacy.
+We teach the importance of evidence-based medicine, but there are many therapies for which we have not yet accumulated evidence of effectiveness, so should you dismiss all therapies that are not yet proven?
 One suggestion is to proceed with an open but enquiring mind - be sceptical (i.e. question things), but not cynical (i.e. dismiss ideas and find fault with them).
 The culture of Western medicine places diagnosis as a central goal, whereas other approaches, including Aboriginal medicine, see it as less central and pay more attention to finding a safe environment in which the patient may recover.
 For conditions such as mental disorders, this latter approach may prove more effective than struggling to attach a label to the disorder.

 Here are some background notes intended to make you aware of some common Aboriginal healing practices that you may hear mentioned by Aboriginal patients you treat.
 You should at least have a general understanding of what these involve.

-- Aboriginal medicine contains innumerable folk remedies, many of which have formed the basis for pharmaceutical treatments that we use routinely in Western medicine
+- Aboriginal medicine contains innumerable folk remedies based on plants, many of which have formed the basis for pharmaceutical treatments that we use routinely in Western medicine

 - The healing relationship is based on a series of virtues: respect; humility; compassion; honesty; truth, sharing, hospitality and divine love.

 - Traditional Aboriginal care recognizes many more routes to healing than does Western medicine.
-Seven routes are commonly mentioned: Talking, Crying, Laughing, Dancing, Sweating, Yawning, and Yelling (giving vent to your feelings , rather than yelling at someone).
+Seven routes are commonly mentioned: Talking, Crying, Laughing, Dancing, Sweating, Yawning, and Yelling (giving vent to your feelings, not yelling at someone!)

 The medicine wheel symbolizes the interconnection of all life, the various cycles of nature, and how life represents a circular journey.
 The number four is sacred to the many Aboriginal peoples of North America and can represent many things: the four seasons, the four parts of a person (physical, mental, emotional and spiritual); the four kingdoms (animal, mineral, plant and human); the four sacred medicines (sweetgrass, tobacco, cedar and sage).
 Hence, you may see the medicine wheel presented in several different ways: